tradingstrategy-ai/docs/source/glossary.rst

     Compound

-        In :term:`quantitative finance`, compounding returns refer to the process of reinvesting profits or earnings generated from an investment back into the investment itself.
+        In :term:`quantitative finance`, compounding returns refer to the process of reinvesting profits or earnings generated from a :term:`trading strategy` back into the itself.
 It involves earning returns not only on the initial investment but also on the accumulated earnings from previous periods.

         When returns are compounded, they have the potential to grow exponentially over time, thanks to the compounding effect.
 The compounding effect arises from reinvesting the returns, allowing them to generate additional returns in subsequent periods.
 As the investment grows, the compounding effect becomes more significant, leading to accelerated growth over the long term.